I create beautiful software that makes people happy and productive.

 I designed and built features to synchronize websites and let developers work offline, and also built features to let people quickly integrate databases with their ASP.NET websites.

 Choosing which equipment to wear in games can be a confusing ordeal, especially for less experienced players.
 I created a popular in-game app for World of Warcraft called Pawn that helps novice and expert players alike find upgrades to their gear and optimize their power.
-It's been downloaded more than fifteen million times, and recently was the second-most-used add-on in the world.
+It's been downloaded more than 24 million times, and recently was the second-most-used add-on in the world, with an estimated 500,000 active users as of 2018.

 I partnered with leading game experts who run machine learning simulations to rank the power of item properties for each class of character in the game, and use their math to distill the game's complex numbers into something easy to understand.
 Instead of this: